 Kitty Wells (Saturday 30 August 1919 – Monday 16 July 2012) recorded Tommy Cash’s ‘You Don’t Hear’ (co-written with Jerry Huffman) and included the track on ‘Burning Memories’ (Decca Records, 1965).

 In 1966, Tommy Cash joined United Artists Records and just missed the Billboard country music Top 40 singles chart in 1968 with ‘The Sounds of Goodbye’, which reached No.41.

-Johnny Cash (Friday 26 February 1932 - Friday 12 September 2003) recorded Tommy Cash's 'That Christmas Feeling' (co-written with Jimmy Peppers) and included the track on 'The Family Christmas' (Columbia Records, 1972).
+Johnny Cash (Friday 26 February 1932 – Friday 12 September 2003) recorded Tommy Cash’s ‘That Christmas Feeling’, which was co-written with Jimmy Peppers (passed away on Monday 18 February 2019), and included the track on ‘The Family Christmas’ (Columbia Records, 1972).

-Johnny Russell (Tuesday 23 January 1940 - Tuesday 3 July 2001) recorded Tommy Cash's 'Some Kind of Woman' (co-written with Jimmy Peppers) and included the track on 'She's in Love with a Rodeo Man' (RCA Records, 1974).
+Johnny Russell (Tuesday 23 January 1940 – Tuesday 3 July 2001) recorded Tommy Cash’s ‘Some Kind of Woman’, which was co-written with Jimmy Peppers (passed away on Monday 18 February 2019), and included the track on ‘She’s In Love With A Rodeo Man’ (RCA Records, 1974).

 Tommy Cash has entertained at The Grand Ole Opry in Nashville, Branson Theatres, American military bases, Las Vegas and concerts on every continent.

 Tommy Cash is also an avid golfer and competes in various pro-celebrity golf tournaments each year; he also plays basketball.